-- (a) For the purposes of this clause S5.2.5.7 minimum load means minimum sent out generation for continuous stable operation. - (b) This clause S5.2.5.7 does not apply to an asynchronous generating unit.
+- (a) For the purposes of this clause S5.2.5.7 minimum generation means minimum sent out generation for continuous stable operation. - (b) [Deleted]

-(c) The automatic access standard is a generating unit must be capable of continuous uninterrupted operation during and following a power system load reduction of 30% from its predisturbance level or equivalent impact from separation of part of the power system in less than 10 seconds, provided that the loading level remains above minimum load.
+(c) The automatic access standard is a generating system must be capable of continuous uninterrupted operation during and following a power system load reduction of 30% from its pre-disturbance level or equivalent impact from separation of part of the power system in less than 10 seconds, provided that the loading level remains above minimum generation.

-(d) The minimum access standard is a generating unit must be capable of continuous uninterrupted operation during and following a power system load reduction of 5% or equivalent impact from separation of part of the power system in less than 10 seconds provided that the loading level remains above minimum load.
+(d) The minimum access standard is a generating system must be capable of continuous uninterrupted operation during and following a power system load reduction of 5% or equivalent impact from separation of part of the power system in less than 10 seconds provided that the loading level remains above minimum generation.